 I work on an open-ended, long-term basis, but can also undertake short-term work where appropriate.
 This would be something we would discuss at our first meeting, the initial consultation.
 Ongoing sessions are 50 minutes long.

 I have a BSc (Hons) in Psychology, a Masters degree in Counselling from the University of South Australia.
 For many years I lived and worked in Asia and I was struck by how much a strong couple relationship can improve the quality of personal and family life.
 So when I returned to the UK, I undertook further training at the Tavistock Centre for Couple Relationships.
 I have a Post Graduate Diploma in Individual and Couple Psychodynamic Counselling and Psychotherapy, as well as an MSc in Psychosexual and Relationship Therapy.

-I am a member of the faculty staff at Tavistock Relationships, a well-known centre of excellence for relationship counselling and couple psychotherapy.
+I work as Clinical Lead at Tavistock Relationships, a well-known centre of excellence for relationship counselling and couple psychotherapy.
 I co-lead the Mentalization-Based Therapy for Couples workshop and work as a clinical lecturer, tutor and supervisor.

 Through TR, I also work as a Training Supervisor on an IAPT (Improving Access to Psychological Therapies) project, Couple Therapy for Depression.

 Additionally, I have had experience of working in a sexual health clinic in the NHS, as a psychosexual therapist, as well as working in private practice.

 I welcome diversity in all its forms in my practice and have experience working with same-sex couples and people who are questioning their orientation and sexual practice.